-Cannabis honey sticks are a sweet and healing treat for patients on-the-go
+Cannabis honey sticks are a sweet treat for cannabis patients on-the-go

 Thanks to the growing legal cannabis market in the United States and abroad, a true smorgasbord of edible cannabis products are now available.
-Cannabis honey sticks are currently trending as an edibles product and it turns out there could be multiple good reasons to try these as a medicine.
+Cannabis honey sticks are currently trending as an edibles product and it turns out there could be multiple good reasons to try this format.

-Cannabis Honey Sticks are Like Sticky Pixie Stix
+Cannabis Honey Sticks are Like Gooey Pixie Stix

-These plastic straws filled with the sweet substance come in varying concentrations of CBD and/or THC.
-Typically these cannabinoids come in the form of a concentrated extract.
+These plastic honey straws filled with the sweet substance and come in varying concentrations of CBD and/or THC.
+Typically these cannabinoids are added in the form of a concentrated extract.
 This gives the maker greater freedom in manipulating concentrations and allows patients better control on titrating up.
-This is particularly useful when it comes to THC as the intoxicating effect can be overwhelming to the novice when it’s delivered in a concentrated honey stick.
+This is particularly useful when it comes to THC honey as the intoxicating effect can be overwhelming to the novice when it’s delivered in a concentrated honey stick.

 The honey/cannabinoid mix is easily transportable, discrete, and can be easily consumed in a number of ways.
 Patients can drink the cannabis honey straight from the straw or add to beverages or food.
-Honey stick toast, anyone?
+Honey sticks on toast, anyone?

-Cannabis honey sticks — like other edible cannabis products — can potentially help to treat a range of symptoms.
-This is because of the therapeutic benefits of cannabinoids, such as CBD and THC.
+Cannabis honey sticks — like other edible cannabis products — can potentially help to manage a range of symptoms.
+This is because of the therapeutic potential of cannabinoids, such as CBD and THC.

-Cannabidiol (CBD) and delta9-tetrahydrocannabinol (THC) are two main cannabinoids found in the cannabis plant in large concentrations.
+Cannabidiol (CBD) and delta9-tetrahydrocannabinol (THC) are two cannabinoids found in the cannabis plant.
+These are available in large concentrations.
 Both CBD and THC possess significant therapeutic abilities and are often consumed in an edible form in order to balance bioavailability against hours of relief.
-Edibles are chemically changed in the digestive tract, giving them a lower bioavailability than vaping.
-The advantage, however, is that relief from edibles lasts a longer time, typically 4 to 6 hours.
+Edibles are chemically changed in the digestive tract.
+This gives them a lower bioavailability than vaping.
+The advantage, however, is that relief from edibles lasts a longer time, typically four to six hours.